Metric-Reconstruction/metric-reconstruction/README.md

 **EinsteinFieldEquations.nb**

 This notebook:
 1. Computes the linearized Einstein tensor associated with an arbitrary perturbation of the Kerr background and saves its components in the directory `linearized-Einstein-tensor/`.
-This step takes about ~20 minutes of runtime on a laptop.
+This step takes a few minutes of runtime on a laptop.
 2. Imports the components of the metric perturbations from `MetricPerturbations.nb` and verifies that they solve the linearized Einstein vacuum equations.
-Checking each component takes about ~2 minutes of runtime on a laptop.

 This check is carried out for both radiation gauges (IRG and ORG) but only in Boyer-Lindquist coordinates.
 A simple coordinate transformation is then sufficient to establish correctness of the components in ingoing and outgoing coordinates.
 _______